hisiegotit/Chaewon-is-here/README.md

 ## Configuration

-By default, the bot sends notifications to a channel named `general`.
-To change this, edit the `NOTIFICATION_CHANNEL_NAME` constant in `index.js`.
+The bot automatically sends notifications to the text channel matching the voice channel name.
+For example:
+- Join "General" voice → message in "general" text channel
+- Join "Gaming" voice → message in "gaming" text channel

+If no matching text channel is found, it falls back to the "general" channel.
+You can change the fallback channel by editing the `NOTIFICATION_CHANNEL_NAME` constant in `index.js`.

 ## How It Works

 The bot listens for the `voiceStateUpdate` event, which fires whenever a user's voice state changes.
-When a user joins a voice channel (transitions from no channel to a channel), the bot sends a message to the designated text channel.
+When a user joins a voice channel (transitions from no channel to a channel), the bot:

+1. Picks a random message from 50+ fun templates
+2. Looks for a text channel with the same name as the voice channel
+3. If found, sends the notification there; otherwise falls back to "general"
+4. Mentions the user in the notification

 ## Troubleshooting